madebyrobq/Ortho4x10TKL/README.md

 ![](images/ortho4x10tkl.png)

+Spacebar cluster supports 3x1U and 1x3U layouts.
+Stabilizers are not currently supported on the v0.1 PCB or Plate, but can be substituted with loose switches (like Cherry) to the side, or raw dog it without stabilizers and use a well-supported box-style switch in the center.

+Arrow cluster supports 4 or 6 keys, although most of the top cases in this repo will cover up 2 of them.
+Still, the switches are there if you prefer to have them.

 ### Keymap

 This is my keymap, note that with VIAL firmware some setup will be manual in the VIAL application